Listening is a Social Skill

 We’ve heard over and over how important it is to listen, by which we mean “hear what someone just said.”
-And frequently I’ve heard parents say, “She just doesn’t listen,” usually meaning “she’s not doing what I asked or told her to do.”
-Consider: our very young children are very keen listeners and know that listening to what we say is critical - whether they look like they are listening or not.
-And even learn that acting as if they are “not listening” is a great (i.e., “acceptable” excuse for not doing what mommy or daddy wants us to do.
+And frequently I’ve heard parents say, “(My child) just doesn’t listen,” usually meaning “not doing what I said to do.”
+Consider: our very young children are very keen listeners and know that listening to what we say is critical to their sense of relatedness, of being loved - whether they look like they are listening or not.
+And especially in their younger years.
+Soon they might learn that acting as if they are “not listening” is a great (i.e., “acceptable”) excuse for not doing what mommy or daddy wants them to do.

 Listening is so much more than hearing what is said.
-It is learning to know what to act on, what to ignore, how to pretend to listen, among other things.
-You and I, parents, determine whether our children are listening with openness and full of possibility, or is best thought of as something needing to be carefully managed.
+It is learning to know what to act on, what to ignore, and how to pretend to listen, among other things.
+You and I, parents, have a big influence whether our children are listening with openness and full of possibility, or whether it is something needing to be carefully managed.

 I’m suggesting that taking more time to sit and listen - no matter what your child has to say - is one of the most well-spent times that you can have - maximize its value: